Rugby league in Greece: Men's team

 The first representative game involving Greece was played in 2003 against New Caledonia with Greece winning 26–10.
 The first representative game played in Greece was played in 2006 with Greece defeating Serbia 44–26 in Athens.
 These teams were not recognised by the Greek sports Authorities.
 In 2011 a touring GB Student "Pioneers" team played a game vs an unofficial "national" team consisting of players from the two Rhodes teams in Rhodes island.
 The Pioneers won.
 In October 2013 the Greece National Team (under the authority of the newly formatted HFRL) played an international against Hungary in Budapest.
 The Greek team was a mixture of local players from the fledgling Greek national competition and heritage players from Australia.
 Greece won the game 90–0.

 In 2014, Greece participated in the RLEF European Championship C. Greeks won the tournament (32–18 vs Malta and 68–16 vs the Czech Rep.).

 In 2014, Greece won the Balkan Cup in Belgrade, Serbia (58–4 vs Bosnia/Herzegovina and 50–22 vs Serbia).

 In 2015 Greece withdrew from the RLEF European Championship C in Malta, due to financial reasons.
 Greeks played the home match vs Spain (lost by 4–76).
 That was the first Greece national team consisted only by domestic players.

 After the recognition of the sport by the Ministry of Culture and Sports in 2016, the Hellenic federation of Modern Pentathlon, formed a rugby league committee.
 As a result, the first recognised by the country's highest sport authority National Team, played twice vs Italy in L'Aquila and in Nikaea Piraeus.
 The opponent LIRFL is the only RL governing body recognised in Italy by the Italian Olympic Committee (CONI).

-The Greek Men’s side made history by advancing to the final 16 of the delayed 2021 Rugby League World Cup, they had a very hard group with host nation England and eventual runners up Samoa in their pool and France who have played international rugby league for over 50 years.
+The Greek men’s team advanced to the final 16 of the delayed 2021 Rugby League World Cup, where their pool included host nation England, eventual runners-up Samoa, and France, a team that has played international rugby league for over 50 years.